Sassenpoort: National monument

 The gatehouse became a rijksmonument on 13 February 1967 and is part of the Top 100 Dutch heritage sites.
 The national building service classifies the gate as "category I".
 This category contains monuments of which ownership and preservation by the state is considered of extraordinary cultural historic importance.
 In order to prevent damage by exhaust gasses, driving under the gate has been prohibited since 2010.
 The gate now serves as a pedestrian road.

 In 2006 TPG Post brought out a stamp in the series Mooi Nederland (beautiful Netherlands) with an image of the Sassenpoort.

+Trivia

+The Sassenpoort has stained glass windows in which 13 coats of arms can be seen.
+There should be 14, but one of the coats of arms has disappeared.
+It is suspected that this coat of arms, of the Ridderschap Overijssel, was located in the window of the current little kitchen.
+The coats of arms that are still visible are from the following places: